ghoomfrog/silili/README.md

 ### In Min Si:

+- *mum* is opening the mouth and pointing to it.
 - *kalapa* is a backward flat hand moving from the neck to the stomach.
 - *kapa* is a downward flat hand above the head.
 - *wal* is a backward flat hand moving from the forehead to the chin.